llaske/sugarizer/README.md

 	activity_info_path = activity/activity.info
 	favorites = org.sugarlabs.GearsActivity,org.sugarlabs.MazeWebActivity,org.olpcfrance.PaintActivity,org.olpcfrance.TamTamMicro,org.olpcfrance.MemorizeActivity,org.olpg-france.physicsjs,org.sugarlabs.CalculateActivity,org.sugarlabs.TurtleBlocksJS,org.sugarlabs.Clock,,org.olpcfrance.RecordActivity,org.olpcfrance.Abecedarium,org.olpcfrance.KAView,org.olpcfrance.FoodChain,org.olpc-france.labyrinthjs,org.olpcfrance.TankOp,org.sugarlabs.ChatPrototype,org.olpcfrance.Gridpaint,org.olpc-france.LOLActivity,org.sugarlabs.StopwatchActivity,org.sugarlabs.GTDActivity,org.sugarlabs.Markdown,org.laptop.WelcomeWebActivity

 The **[web]** section describe the settings of the node.js process.
-Sugarizer server use an Apache web server and a node.js web server.
+Sugarizer server uses an Apache web server and a node.js web server.
 The Apache Web server redirect calls to the node.js server.
 The link between them is set in the file [api/.htaccess](api/.htaccess).

 	RewriteEngine on

 	# Redirect a whole subdirectory:
 	RewriteRule ^(.+) http://localhost:8080/$1 [P]

-So by default, the Apache Web server expect that the node.js server listen on port 8080.
-You have to change both this file and the port value in the web section to change port.
+So by default, the Apache Web server expects that the node.js server listens on port 8080.
+You have to change both this file and the port value in the web section to change the port.

 The **[presence]** section describe the settings of the presence server.
-By default a web socket is created on port 8039.
+By default, a web socket is created on port 8039.
 You need to change this value if you want to use another port.
 Warning: presence.js in activities hardcode this port today.

 The **[database]** and **[collections]** sections are for MongoDB settings.
 You could update the server name (by default MongoDB run locally) and the server port.
 Names of the database and collections had no reason to be changed.